judsonlmoore/judsonlmoore.com/_posts/peace-corps/2012-02-18-pcvs-on-kyrgyz-national-television.markdown

   - journalism
   - peace corps
   - video
-excerpt:		National television station OTPK in Kyrgyzstan featured me and some of my Peace Corps Volunteer colleagues during a story about how Americans celebrate NYE.
+description:		National television station OTPK in Kyrgyzstan featured me and some of my Peace Corps Volunteer colleagues during a story about how Americans celebrate NYE.
 image:			/assets/images/2012/02/PCVs-on-Kyrgyz-National-Television-OTPK.jpg
 ---